brieucpopper/logismcomputer/README.md

 # My conclusions

-This project was really one of my all time favorite projects as you finally completely and thoroughly understand how computers work and it's really rewarding to work though this.
+This project was really one of my all time favorite projects as I now finally completely and thoroughly understand how computers work and it's really rewarding and interesting to work through this.